Control Measures and Risk Assessment

 Reducing the Risk of Infection at Prince Henry’s

-Following the announcement of the national lockdown in January 2021, the government has provided updated guidance for school-based provision for vulnerable students and the children of critical workers (available here).
-We have followed this guidance to review the control measures which we had already implemented to reduce the risk of infection at Prince Henry’s, taking account of the increased rates of transmission in the community and identifying additional actions, where appropriate.
+Following the announcement of the full return to school in March 2021, the government has provided updated guidance for school-based provision (available here).
+We have followed this guidance to review the control measures which we had already implemented to reduce the risk of infection at Prince Henry’s.

 Please see the bottom of this page for the updated risk assessment.

 The control measures for Prince Henry’s include the following:

 Control measures to keep students in ‘Year Group Bubbles’ as far as possible:

 - Year Tutor Groups will be located together in a designated area of school for registration.

 - At the start of the day there will be designated entry doors for each Year Group.

 - Designated break and lunch times and/or designated areas for Year Groups to queue and socialise.

 - Where the guidance and risk assessment allow for extra-curricular activities, there will be limitations on extra-curricular activities that involve students from different Year Groups (except when strict social distancing can be enforced).

 Control measures to reduce student movement and/or reduce number of students on the corridors: